browne878/Sudoku-CLI/README.md

 - I also included the JSON library.
 This allowed me to store the game boards within a JSON file.
 The library allowed me to read the JSON object.

 - I needed to include the Random library.
 This allowed me to generate random numbers and select a random string from an array.
 This added additional functionality to the game.

+## **Models**
+I decided to make 2 models in this project.
+These are the game and board models.
+By creating these models, I was able to prevent a lot of code duplication as most of the game logic was contained within these models.

+This meant that the run.py file mainly creates an instance of these and calls the functions leading to a much cleaner code layout.
+This results in much more readable code.

 ## **Future Development**